pixl8/Preside-CMS/support/docs/docs/02.devguides/23.formbuilder/02.itemtypes/page.md

 </cfoutput>
 ```

-`args.body` is available to the item type because it is defined in it's configuration form.
+`args.body` is available to the item type because it is defined in its configuration form.

 ### renderResponse()